 While it may be tempting to repot, overwater or fertilize a shedding fig tree, don't do it.
 It'll only cause more stress to the tree and make the problem worse.

+Something bugging your fig?
 A couple pests may invade figs trees.
-Scale are small brown insects that cling to stems and leaves, secreting a sticky residue on the plant.
+Scale are small brown insects that cling to stems and leaves, sucking sap and secreting a sticky residue on the plant.
 Also watch for webbing between branches and leaves, they're a tell-tale sign of a spider mite invasion.
+Treat any infestation immediately.

 Although a bit fussy, fig plants make long-lived and beautiful indoor trees.
 Give your plant what it wants and you'll enjoy your Fiddle Leaf Fig for many years.